JOYCE KILMER - TREES

 His poem Trees is probably the most quoted poem in American history.

 Kilmer joined the National Guard and was transferred to France in October of 1917, where he was shot and killed in the line of duty on July 30, 1918.
 He was buried there at Oise-Aisne, Fere-eu-Tardenois, and received the Croix de Guerre of France.
+The Joyce Kilmer Memorial Forest in North Carolina was named after him.

 I think that I shall never see